Noviel/webpack-features/README.md

     production = process.env.NODE_ENV === 'production',

-    // selects the target, one of these should be `true` node = false,
+    // selects the target, one of `node` or `browser` should be truthy
+    //
+    // node: if 'true' target will be set to 'current` node node = false,
+    // browser: allowed values: 'legacy', 'modern' or [string]
+    // [string] - is a browserlist format, see https://github.com/browserslist/browserslist
     browser = !node,

     // enables hot reloading